Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

 Trump's paths to victory grew more challenging Wednesday afternoon with Biden's projected win in Michigan and his apparent win in Wisconsin.
 Even if he wins in the outstanding southern states, Georgia and North Carolina, that still puts him about 23 electoral votes shy of victory.

-As of 8:30 p.m.
-ET, Trump has a lead in Georgia, North Carolina and also Pennsylvania.
+As of 8:00 a.m.
+ET, Trump has a lead in North Carolina and Pennsylvania.
 Still, winning all of those puts him just shy of 270, so he'd need to win one more key undecided state to secure reelection, like Arizona or Nevada.
 That means Trump would need to win nearly all of the still undecided states to clinch the presidency.

 When will we know who wins?